• Skip to primary navigation

 Ingredients

-• Marshmallows large, for ears
+• 6 large marshmallows, for ears

-• 1 cup Hot Chocolate mix for inside
+• 1 cup hot chocolate mix

-• 2 Tablespoons Dark Chocolate for eyes
+• 2 tablespoons dark chocolate, for eyes

 Instructions

-• Add ⅔ your chocolate to a large metal or glass mixing bowl and place the bowl on top of the pot of simmering water.
+• Put a small pot of water on the stovetop and bring to a low simmer.
+Add 2/3 of the chocolate to a large metal or glass mixing bowl and place the bowl on top of the pot of simmering water.

 • Stir occasionally as the chocolate melts and keep a close eye on the heat level to make sure that none of the chocolate starts to burn.
+For white and milk chocolate, heat the chocolate to 113 degrees F, stirring frequently until you have no lumps, then set aside off the heat.

-• Take the ⅓ chocolate that you had set aside and "seed" it into the warm melted chocolate.
-Stir in about ⅓ of the remaining chocolate at a time, mixing until it has completely melted in.
+• Take the 1/3 chocolate that you had set aside and "seed" it into the warm melted chocolate.
+Stir in about 1/3 of the remaining chocolate at a time, mixing until it has completely melted in.
 You need to bring the chocolate down to 79 degrees F.

 • Once your chocolate reaches 79 degrees F, you may still have a few lumps of unmelted chocolate.
 That is ok, because you need to now warm it up to 86-90 degrees F. You can set the bowl over the double boiler for a few seconds at a time, stirring on and off the heat.